ElliotKillick/qvm-create-windows-qube/README.md

 ### Downloading Windows ISO

-The `windows-media/isos/download-windows.sh` script (in `windows-mgmt`) securely downloads the official Windows ISO to be used by `qvm-create-windows-qube`.
+The `windows-media/isos/download-windows.sh` script (in `windows-mgmt`) securely downloads the Windows ISO to be used by `qvm-create-windows-qube` from official Microsoft servers.

+`windows-mgmt` is air gapped from the network.
+This means that in order to securely perform the download, one must copy the `download-windows.sh` script and `SHA256SUMS` file to another (disposable) qube followed by transferring the newly downloaded ISO(s) into `windows-mgmt` and placing them into the `~/Documents/qvm-create-windows-qube/windows-media/isos` directory.
+Alternatively, `windows-mgmt` can temporarily be given network access, however, this isn't recommended for security reasons.

 ### Creating Windows VM

 #### Windows 10

-`./qvm-create-windows-qube.sh -n sys-firewall -oyp firefox,notepadplusplus,office365proplus -i win10x64.iso -a win10x64-pro.xml work-win10`
+`qvm-create-windows-qube -n sys-firewall -oyp firefox,notepadplusplus,office365proplus -i win10x64.iso -a win10x64-pro.xml work-win10`

-`./qvm-create-windows-qube.sh -n sys-firewall -oyp steam -i win10x64.iso -a win10x64-pro.xml game-console`
+`qvm-create-windows-qube -n sys-firewall -oyp steam -i win10x64.iso -a win10x64-pro.xml game-console`

 #### Windows Server 2019

-`./qvm-create-windows-qube.sh -n sys-firewall -oy -i win2019-eval.iso -a win2019-datacenter-eval.xml fs-win2019`
+`qvm-create-windows-qube -n sys-firewall -oy -i win2019-eval.iso -a win2019-datacenter-eval.xml fs-win2019`

 #### Windows 10 LTSC

 - A more stable, minified, secure and private version of Windows 10 officially provided by Microsoft
+- This version of Windows 10 is recommended for those who need the best in Windows security and privacy

-`./qvm-create-windows-qube.sh -n sys-firewall -oyp firefox,notepadplusplus,office365proplus -i win10x64-ltsc-eval.iso -a win10x64-ltsc-eval.xml work-win10`
+`qvm-create-windows-qube -n sys-firewall -oyp firefox,notepadplusplus,office365proplus -i win10x64-ltsc-eval.iso -a win10x64-ltsc-eval.xml work-win10`

-`./qvm-create-windows-qube.sh -n sys-whonix -oyw -i win10x64-ltsc-eval.iso -a win10x64-ltsc-eval.xml anon-win10`
+`qvm-create-windows-qube -n sys-whonix -oyw -i win10x64-ltsc-eval.iso -a win10x64-ltsc-eval.xml anon-win10`

 #### Windows 7

-- Not recommended because Windows 7 is no longer supported by Microsoft, however, it's the only desktop OS the Qubes GUI driver (in Qubes Windows Tools) supports if seamless window integration or dynamic resizing is required
+- Not recommended because Windows 7 is [no longer supported](https://github.com/elliotkillick/qvm-create-windows-qube#advisories) by Microsoft, however, it's the only desktop OS the Qubes GUI driver (in Qubes Windows Tools) supports if seamless window integration or dynamic resizing is required
-- See the Security > Windows > Advisories section below for more info

-`./qvm-create-windows-qube.sh -n sys-firewall -soyp firefox,notepadplusplus,office365proplus -i win7x64-ultimate.iso -a win7x64-ultimate.xml work-win7`
+`qvm-create-windows-qube -n sys-firewall -soyp firefox,notepadplusplus,office365proplus -i win7x64-ultimate.iso -a win7x64-ultimate.xml work-win7`

 ## Security

 qvm-create-windows-qube is "reasonably secure" as [Qubes](https://www.qubes-os.org) would have it.

 - `windows-mgmt` is air gapped
-- The entirety of the Windows qube setup process happens is done air gapped
+- The entirety of the Windows qube setup process is done air gapped
-    - There is an exception for installing packages at the very end of the Windows qube installation
+    - Exception: If (and only if) packages are configured for installation then Windows will be allowed access to the Internet at the very end of the Windows qube installation
 - Entire class of command injection vulnerabilities eliminated in the Dom0 shell script by not letting it parse any output from the untrusted `windows-mgmt` qube
     - Only exit codes are passed by `qvm-run`; no variables
     - This also mitigates the fallout of another [Shellshock](https://en.wikipedia.org/wiki/Shellshock_(software_bug)) Bash vulnerability